 In this section

-GLITS is a weekly seminar series organised by the Department of English and Comparative Literature at Goldsmiths, University of London.
+GLITS is a weekly seminar series organised by the Department of English and Creative Writing at Goldsmiths, University of London.

 GLITS is the Goldsmiths Literature Seminar, held each week and organised by Goldsmiths postgraduate students.
 Every session is a great opportunity to meet other students, present and discuss whatever you’re working on, and gain feedback from the wonderful Goldsmiths community.
 The series offers a chance to introduce and explain your research to a willing audience, as well as develop your presentation skills and critical thinking – whether this is your first academic paper or not.

 Papers on all topics are welcome from literature to linguistics, all types of creative writing, and, of course, inter-disciplinary research.
 Papers can be at any stage of completion - if you’re looking for feedback on a new idea or creative piece GLITS is a welcoming environment and a good opportunity to receive some constructive critique.